goncalo179/UberEatsAnalysis/README.md

 - Local Setup - Requires Python 3.x (Download from python.org)
 - Install required packages from "requirements.txt"

+**Note:** If you're using Google Colab, prefix commands with "!", e.g., "!git clone ...".
+On a local setup, use the commands without "!", e.g., "git clone ...".

 ## Usage
 1. Clone the repository: